jbu5105/Towards_album_artwork_generation_based_on_audio/README.md

 We gather two different datasets from MSD-I dataset from Oramas et al [[1]](#1) and AcousticBrainz (which contains metadata and audio features from AllMusic, Discogs, Lastfm and Tagtraum) together with https://github.com/lastfm/coverartarchive-api to download the related album covers for each of the samples:
 * Covers-only dataset
+ | nº
+ Unique covers | 36,126
+ Total covers | 50,084
  * Audio and Covers dataset